AIRES: A system for air shower simulations: Using the summary program AiresSry

 In the second export directive, the option string \kwbf;ds; modifies the default settings. \kwbf;d; indicates that the particle numbers must be normalized to particle densities, expressed in particles/m$^2$; and \kwbf;s; suppresses the file header (only the tables will be written).
 This last option may be useful when the exported files are read by other applications (piped).
 Suppressing the file header, however, may lead to not understandable files, especially if they are not processed at the moment they are produced.
 It is therefore recommended to always keep such information; and it must be also taken into account that all the header lines are ``commented out'' by means of a leading comment character which defaults to ``\idlbfx;\#;'', but can be changed by means of the directive \idlbfx;CommentCharacter; (see page \pageref{IDL0:CommentCharacter}).

 In the last example, the energy distributions 2791, 2792 and 2793 are exported.
-The option \kwbf;M; indicates that energies must be expressed in MeV (the default is GeV); while \kwbf;L;\footnote{The options \kwbf;lL; were not supported in AIRES 1.2.0.} indicates that the corresponding data are normalized to $dN/d\log_{10}{E}$ distributions.
+The option \kwbf;M; indicates that energies must be expressed in MeV (the default is GeV); while \kwbf;L; indicates that the corresponding data are normalized to $dN/d\log_{10}{E}$ distributions.
 The alternative option \kwbf;l; corresponds to $dN/d\ln{E}$ normalization.

 To process the preceding code, it might be useful to edit a small text file containing them and then use --for instance-- the summary program to process it: \kwexample{AiresSry < \kwt;myfile.inp;} The files \vkw;mytask;\kwbf;.t1205;, \vkw;mytask;\kwbf;.t1207;, \ldots, etc., will be created.
 If such files already exist, they will be overwritten.